 Set amidst the impossibly RED Hamersley Range and out in the deep heart of mining country, Karijini’s warning signs are for real.

 Rangers and volunteers risk – and sometimes lose – their lives rescuing tourists who don’t heed the dangers.

-So I was watching my footing as we took the Circular Pool detour over those same gigantic rock shelves we’d viewed from the lookout the evening before.
+I was watching my footing as we took the Circular Pool detour.
+We crossed those same gigantic rock shelves we’d viewed from the lookout the evening before.